zammad/zammad-admin-documentation/channels/web.rst

 Web
 ***

-The web channel mainly affects your customers using the web interface.
+The web channel mainly affects your customers' using the web interface.
 These settings allow you to restrict your customers ticket creation.

    .. tip::